Iraq: Geography

 Iraq lies between latitudes 29° and 38° N, and longitudes 39° and 49° E (a small area lies west of 39°).
 Spanning 437072 km2, it is the 58th-largest country in the world.
-It is comparable in size to the US state of California, and somewhat larger than Paraguay.

-Iraq has a coastline measuring 58 km on the northern Persian Gulf.
+It has a coastline measuring 58 km on the northern Persian Gulf.
 Further north, but below the main headwaters only, the country easily encompasses the Mesopotamian Alluvial Plain.
 Two major rivers, the Tigris and Euphrates, run south through Iraq and into the Shatt al-Arab, thence the Persian Gulf.
 Broadly flanking this estuary (known as arvandrūd: اروندرود among Iranians) are marshlands, semi-agricultural.
-Many were drained in the 1990s and later revived.
 Flanking and between the two major rivers are fertile alluvial plains, as the rivers carry about 60000000 m3 of silt annually to the delta.

 The central part of the south, which slightly tapers in favour of other countries, is natural vegetation marsh mixed with rice paddies and is humid, relative to the rest of the plains.
 Iraq has the northwestern end of the Zagros mountain range and the eastern part of the Syrian Desert.